axios/axios/README.md

 );
 ```

-The server will handle it as
+The server will handle it as:

 ```js
   {